 Acupuncture for kids?
-Let me just start by answering my own question...a resounding yes!
+Yes, you heard it right!
 Acupuncture for children has a long, rich history beginning in China and it's gaining popularity in the United States.

 As a Pediatric Acupuncturist, I'm often asked two questions when it comes to providing this modality to children: